Devika1503/frontend-battle/README.md

-Created Bouquet page using html, css, javascript with the help of chatgpt
+Created Bouquet website using html, css, javascript with the help of chatgpt